 While Dubrovnik can get quite congested in the summer due to the combination of its small size and popularity, it’s an unmissable stop on any Croatia itinerary–just be sure to get up very early if you want to enjoy the city without crowds!

 Trogir is one of the best preserved medieval towns in Europe and has been listed as a UNESCO World Heritage Site.
 The town sits on a tiny island and is surrounded by 15th-century defensive walls.
-For anyone interested in history and architecture, Trogir’s narrow alleyways filled with medieval buildings, towers and gates
+For anyone interested in history and architecture, Trogir’s narrow alleyways filled with medieval buildings, towers, and gates are a must-visit.

 Be sure to walk along the top of the walls of Kamerlengo Fortress for stunning views out to the Mediterranean Sea.
 Trogir is an easy day trip from Split, but you might find that you want to stick around a bit longer.